esr360/Kayzen-GS/README.md

 ### Column Aligning

 Whilst Kayzen GS does not come with any classes or mixins to align your columns, it is extremely easy to add this functionality yourself.
-To **horizontally-align** a row of columns, simply set the `text-align` CSS property of your row to either `left`, `right` or `center` as desired:
+To **horizontally align** a row of columns, simply set the `text-align` CSS property of your row to either `left`, `right` or `center` as desired:

 ```html
 <div class="row" style="text-align: center">